dfinity/portal/how-it-works/1_protocol/00_protocol_overview.subpage.md

 The 4-layer architecture of the Core IC Protocol
 </figcaption>
 </figure>

+The Peer-to-Peer layer is responsible for exchanging messages between nodes in a subnet.
+The consensus layer lets all the nodes on the subnet to agree on the messages to be processed, as well as their ordering.
+The message routing layer picks up the finalized blocks from consensus layer and routes the messages in the blocks to appropriate canisters.
+The execution layer determinstically executes canister code on the messages received from the messaging layer.

 The upper two layers realize *deterministic execution* of the block of messages for a round received from the lower two layers, on each node of the subnet.
 At the beginning of a round, all (honest) nodes hold the same state, representing the replicated state of the subnet (which includes the current state on all canisters hosted on that subnet.